athomo/kcore/README.md

-K-Core Decomposition for Very Large Graphs
+K-Core Decomposition of Very Large Graphs
 ===

 This repository contains efficient implementations for computing the k-core decomposition of large graphs.
 The details of the implementations and their optimizations are described in the following paper: